 Since both methods have their pros and cons, some companies decide to combine mailbox archiving with journaling.
-A practical example is where a business uses journaling to ensure that emails remain legally compliant and audit-proof, but then adds a mailbox archiving facility so that users’ personal archives have the same folder structure as on the email client.
+A practical example is where a business uses journaling in order to meet a growing number of compliance requirements, but then adds a mailbox archiving facility so that users’ personal archives have the same folder structure as on the email client.
 Depending on the archiving solution and provided that the archiving software is capable of internally de-duplicating emails, this combination requires only marginally more storage space.

 Another example of how the two methods can be combined is the one-time mailbox archiving of local PST files, local email clients and individual emails stored on a decentralized basis while an email archiving solution is being introduced.
 Thereafter, future emails are backed up using the journaling method.
 This procedure ensures that the information in the “old” emails remains usable too.

 Journaling is a strategic email archiving approach that often arises from the need to comply with legal requirements and implement measures in the field of business continuity (BC).
 By archiving all inbound and outbound emails immediately, your business ensures that electronic correspondence is stored in a form that is complete, faithful to the original, tamper-proof, and permanently available, while ruling out from the outset the potential for users to modify or delete emails prior to archiving.

 Whether journaling alone is sufficient to meet your needs depends on your email archiving objectives.
 If you want to have your existing folder structures reproduced in your archive and reduce the storage requirements of your email server while achieving legal certainty, you may want to combine mailbox archiving with the journaling method.
 Depending on the email archiving solution you choose, using both methods in parallel does not necessarily give rise to additional costs.
 Indeed, professional archiving software should be able to combine both these strategic approaches without any problems.